 With the plethora of devices, technologies and terminologies out there, keeping track of what all the different acronyms stand for and what they mean can be a headache.
-We all know what WWW and DHCP stand for, but this page is dedicated to some of the more esoteric and quirky acronyms that might be difficult to remember.
+We all know what WWW and DHCP stand for, but this page is dedicated to some of the more esoteric and quirky acronyms and initialisms that might be difficult to remember.

 This list will be updated over time.